-Some people that have had a rotator cuff injury for a long time may develop rotator cuff tear arthropathy.
-Eventually, arthritis can develop from this, which leads to destruction of the joint cartilage.
+Some people who have had a rotator cuff injury for a long time may develop rotator cuff tear arthropathy.
+Eventually, arthritis can develop from rotator cuff tears, which leads to the destruction of the joint cartilage.

 Shoulder replacement surgery may also be a treatment for avascular necrosis.
 This medical condition causes a lack of blood flow to the head of the humerus bone, causing it to die.
-Avascular necrosis can be caused by several factors, including chronic steroid use, deep sea diving, severe fractures, sickle cell disease, and heavy alcohol consumption.
+Several factors, including chronic steroid use, deep sea diving, severe fractures, sickle cell disease, and heavy alcohol consumption, can cause avascular necrosis.

 A deep ache is the primary symptom of shoulder arthritis.
 Inflammation, swelling, and stiffness are also symptoms.
-In the early stages of arthritis, your shoulder pain may get worse with movement or activity.
-As time goes on, the pain may become continuous, becoming severe enough to keep you awake at night and interrupt your ability to do everyday tasks, such as putting on a belt or carrying groceries.
+In the early stages of arthritis, your shoulder pain may worsen with movement or activity.
+As time passes, the pain may become continuous, becoming severe enough to keep you awake at night and interrupt your ability to do everyday tasks, such as putting on a belt or carrying groceries.

 From there, your doctor will determine whether you require a shoulder replacement.
 Shoulder arthroplasty is recommended when non-surgical treatments have provided minimal or no improvement of your symptoms.

-Shoulder replacement surgery is performed as an inpatient procedure; you may expect to stay in the hospital a day or two following your surgery.
-The surgery itself typically takes a couple hours.
+Shoulder replacement surgery is an inpatient procedure; you may expect to stay in the hospital for a day or two following your surgery.
+The surgery itself typically takes a couple of hours.
 Allowing time for the anesthesia and prep before surgery, it will likely fall somewhere around 3 hours altogether.
-You will either require general anesthesia or a regional nerve block for the procedure.
+You will require general anesthesia or a regional nerve block for the procedure.

-In some cases, the surgeon may only replace the head of the humerus in a procedure called a hemiarthroplasty.
+In some cases, the surgeon may only replace the head of the humerus in a hemiarthroplasty procedure.
 This procedure is used if the glenoid cartilage is in good condition.
 A hemiarthroplasty is most commonly used to treat shoulder fractures.

 What Can I Expect During Reverse Shoulder Replacement Recovery?

-Following your reverse shoulder replacement, your doctor will provide you with pain medication and antibiotics to minimize your pain and reduce your risk of infection.
-Most patients are able to get out of bed and move around the day following their surgery and are able to return home only a couple days later.
+Following your shoulder replacement, your doctor will provide pain medication and antibiotics for pain relief and reduce your risk of infection.
+Most patients can get out of bed and move around the day following their surgery and can return home only a couple of days later.

-After your surgery, you will need to keep your arm in a sling for a few days.
+After surgery, you must keep your arm in a sling for a few days.
 As for rehabilitation, we will provide you with several exercises that can help increase your endurance and mobility and speed up the recovery process.
 Physical therapy will also likely be required as part of your recovery regimen.

 You should be able to return to normal everyday activities like grooming and dressing yourself a few weeks after the procedure.
 Your doctor will schedule a follow-up appointment to ensure your shoulder is healing correctly.